birgire/wp-combine-queries/README.md

 ### Example 5:

 The above examples are all for secondary queries.
-So let's apply Example #1a to the main home query.
+So let's add a query to the main home query:

     add_action( 'pre_get_posts', function( \WP_Query $q )
     {